Fattoresaimon/I2CEncoderV2.1/Python Raspberry Library/README.md

 ### Initialization
 #### begin(conf)
-This is used for initialize the encoder by writing the configuration register of the encoder.
+This is used for initialize the encoder by writing the configuration register.
 The parameters can be concatenate in OR mode.
 Possible parameters are the following: